 Divide students into six groups.
 Assign one person in each group to follow a real presidential candidate on their campaign stops over the next two weeks.
-Students may use newspapers, television/radio news, or the Internet to track the campaign stops made by the Republican and Democratic presidential nominees, their wives, and the two vice-presidential running mates.
+Students may use newspapers, television and radio news, or the Internet to track the campaign stops made by the Republican and Democratic presidential nominees, their spouses, and the two vice-presidential running mates.
 Have students mark each person’s public appearances with a color-coded pushpin (red for one party, blue for the other) into a map of the United States.
 Next to each pin, add a sticky note that tells who visited, the date, and their purpose or message at that stop.

 News in a Nutshell

 Step 1: Bring out a collection of relatively current newspapers, periodicals, and Internet news articles.
 Allow a few minutes for students to look through the pile for election-related articles.
 Point out how many articles there are related to the election and the candidates.